 conductors from the main electrical panel and terminating terminate within 6 feet (1829 mm) of the space heating equipment. and be in a location with ready access.
 Both ends of the branch circuit shall be labeled with the words “For Future Electric Space Heating Equipment” and be electrically isolated.
 Spaces containing combustion equipment for space heating with a capacity of not less than 65,000 Btu/h

-shall be provided with a dedicated branch circuit rated and sized in accordance with Section CH103.1.1.3, and terminating in a junction box within 3 feet (914 mm) of the location the space heating equipment in a location with ready access.
-Both ends of the branch circuit shall be labeled “For Future Electric Space Heating Equipment.”
+shall be provided with a with a conduit sized to convey conductors sized in accordance with Section CH103.1.1.3, and terminating in a junction box within 3 feet (914 mm) of the location the space heating equipment in a location with ready access.
+Both ends of the conduit shall be labeled “For Future Electric Space Heating Equipment.”

 The main panel shall include a reserved breaker space sufficient to serve future space heating equipment and shall be labeled for “Future Electric Space Heating Equipment”.